rpt23-team-feedback/Kara-Charity/README.md

 # Kara-Charity

 This module provides the Charity data for each bundleId.
-Its final version will use a mocked set of 100 unique charities mapped in sets of 2-3 across 100 unique bundleIds; currently, its schema implements a minimum of mock data to verify API calls, and pulls no data from any external source.
+It uses a mocked set of 100 unique charities mapped in sets of 1-3 across 100 unique bundleIds; currently, it pulls no data from any external source.

+TBD:
+Tests
+React mockup

 ## Seed script:
 ## mysql -u root < schema.sql

-A successful API call can currently be evidenced in a GET request to /charity/all or /bundles/all More routes coming soon&trade!

 Internal routes (serving this module):
 - GET to (route) in Tier Service for bundleIDs (official seeding only)